MedStar Health: MedStar Montgomery Medical Center

 As Montgomery County's first acute-care hospital, MedStar Montgomery Medical Center is a community-based, 149-bed facility founded by Dr. Jacob Wheeler Bird.
 After 90 years, the hospital offers a range of wellness programs and outpatient services in addition to inpatient treatment.

-MedStar National Rehabilitation Network
+MedStar National Rehabilitation Hospital

-MedStar National Rehabilitation Network (also known as MedStar National Rehabilitation Hospital or MedStar NRH) is a private facility located in Washington, D.C. offering inpatient, day treatment and outpatient programs specifically designed for the rehabilitation of individuals with disabling injuries and illnesses.
-For the 19th year, U.S. News & World Report ranked MedStar NRH as one of the top rehabilitation hospitals in the country, being listed in 2013 at number 11 overall.
-In addition, MedStar NRH is ranked as the 3rd best hospital overall in the Washington, D.C. metropolitan area.
-MedStar NRH is fully accredited by Commission on Accreditation of Rehabilitation Facilities (CARF).
-MedStar NRH has the only CARF accredited specialty program for both spinal cord injury and stroke in the region.
-In addition, its spinal cord injury program has been designated as one of only 14 Model SCI Systems of care in the country by the National Institute on Disability and Rehabilitation Research, a part of the United States Department of Education.
+The MedStar National Rehabilitation Hospital (NRH) is a private facility located in Washington, D.C. offering inpatient, day treatment and outpatient programs specifically designed for the rehabilitation of people with disabling injuries and illnesses.
+For the 19th year, U.S. News & World Report ranked it one of the top rehabilitation hospitals in the country, being listed in 2013 at number 11 overall.
+It is ranked as the 3rd best hospital overall in the Washington, D.C. metropolitan area.

+MedStar NRH is fully accredited by Commission on Accreditation of Rehabilitation Facilities, the only such specialty program for spinal cord injury and stroke in the region.
+Its spinal cord injury program has been designated one of fourteen Model SCI Systems of care in the US by the National Institute on Disability and Rehabilitation Research, a part of the United States Department of Education.